 This may not sound very groundbreaking, but the fact is when you work in clutter, your mind is inhibited from manifesting constructive and clear thinking.
 So, junk mail, fast food wrappers, and garbage will need to be eliminated so you can focus positively on your work.

 4. Daily Exercise

-Working out every day is great for your health and is a wonderful way to reduce stress.
+Working out every day is great for your health and is a wonderful way to reduce stress and increase productivity.
 With the increase in energy, you will have more focus and be more productive.
 In fact, some experts recommend working out two times a day (in the morning and the evening).
 Eating a healthy and balanced diet will also help to improve mood and increase energy.

 5. Learn to Drive